turingschool/career-development-curriculum-site/module_three/week_4_interview_prep.md

   * What do you notice about the answer?
   * What do you appreciate about it?
   * What would you do differently?

-Whole Group: What else do you notice about the answers given here?

-### Group Practice
-Get into groups of 3-4 for more practice on these questions.
-You could also choose to push yourself to answer questions not on the above list.
-Reminder that feedback should be:

-* Specific
-* Actionable
-* Kind

 ### Closing